 You’re drinking alcohol to wind down after a long day at work.
 Typically, you drink to excess.
-To get you going in the morning, you reach for Adderall, cocaine, or another stimulant.
+To get you going in the morning, you reach for Prescription Amphetamine, cocaine, or another stimulant.
 What is polysubstance abuse, and does it apply to you?

 Abusing Three Drugs or More Fits the Definition

 What is polysubstance abuse in the scientific literature?
 Experts identify the condition as involving at least three distinct substances.
 These drugs usually have different functions.
 For example, there may be a mix of sedatives and stimulants.

 Moreover, the abuse must be ongoing for about a year.
 It’s possible for abuse to cross over into addiction.
 Maybe you’ve tried to stop using one or more of the substances.
 However, each time you do, there are withdrawal symptoms.

 What is Polysubstance Abuse with a Dual Diagnosis?

 Sometimes, people develop a polysubstance abuse problem because of an underlying mental health disorder.
 For example, you may deal with an undiagnosed case of anxiety.
 Because you don’t receive care for the psychiatric condition, you try to manage it yourself.
 You might abuse alcohol to feel more comfortable in social settings.

 During the day, when you can’t use alcohol, you might take sedatives instead.
 They help you to remain calm.
 When it comes time to perform at work, stimulants help you with the crunch time.
 At night, you’re back to using alcohol.